MukundMuralidharan/iOS_App_Reality_Retreat/README.md

 Choose time (in minutes) - The default is 2 minutes.
 You may increase or decrease as you wish.
 Select the meditation type:

-  1. Meditate with the Master - The Master, His Holiness Sri Sri Muralidhara Swamiji, chants the Mahamantra.
+  1. Meditate with the Master - The Master, chants the Mahamantra.
 You may close your eyes, listen to the chanting and then repeat after him.
 Do this repeatedly until the timer ends.

   2. Background Drone - If you prefer to chant on your own, then select this option.
 This plays a simple drone in the background.
 You can close your eyes and do the chanting yourself.